-DEC works with the Department of Agriculture & Markets, the Upper Susquehanna Coalition and Cornell University to develop and implement New York's two-year milestones.
-Each set of milestones includes program actions in addition to implementation levels for specific best management practices.
+DEC works with the Department of Agriculture and Markets, the Upper Susquehanna Coalition, Cornell University and other partners to develop and implement New York's two-year milestones.
+Each set of milestones includes program actions in addition to implementation of specific best management practices.

 - 2016-2017 programmatic milestones (PDF, 206 KB): The 2016-2017 milestone period runs from January 1, 2016 through December 31, 2017.
 New York submitted its final milestone goals in May 2016.
 This document includes a status update for each milestone as of December 31, 2016.